What is a sight restriction to traffic?

 Article III, Section 16-3-76 of the Amarillo Municipal code prohibits the erection or maintenance of obstructions which impair visibility for drivers approaching an intersection.
 The Municipal Code addresses open or yield- controlled intersections, stop-controlled intersections, and driveways opening onto arterial or collector roadways.

 The Traffic Engineering Department routinely investigates reports of sight restriction problems around the City of Amarillo.
 If you feel there is an intersection that has a sight restriction as outlined in this pamphlet, please contact us at (806)378-6297or by e-mail.
-You may also visit our offices in Room 204 of City Hall at 509 E. 7th Avenue or write us at City of Amarillo, P.O.
+You may also visit our offices in Room 238 of Simms Building at 808 S. Buchanan St. or write us at City of Amarillo, P.O.
 Box 1971, Amarillo, Texas 79105-1971.

 ARTICLE III.
 OBSTRUCTIONS IMPAIRING VISIBILITY